DheerajKN/JS-FullStack-Generator/README.md

 ## Other Functionality (in development)

-- --resource: This would create an entry in routes/index.js and create subsequent controller and service files.
+- --route: This would create an entry in router and create file and mapping based on view file in client/src.

-> [inside-folder-where-boilerplate-is-created] \$ node express-view-generator/index.js --resource=phone
+> [inside-folder-where-boilerplate-is-created] \$ node express-view-generator/index.js --route=phone

 - --db: This would download mongoose and create initial setup files for connection with database along with sample user table with validation fields